subhadri/financial_model/README.md

 ## Vision:

-Connect this package to an API that will help to fetch data-points directly without involving Excel and aloow more more diverse forecasting and reporting techniques
+Connect this package to an API that will help to fetch data-points directly without involving Excel and allow for diverse forecasting and reporting techniques going forward.